RedisLabs/redislabs-docs/content/rs/developing/crdbs/_index.md

     way to resolve conflicting writes, it comes at a cost of great complexity in the development of a solution.

-Even though types and commands in CRDBs look identical to standard Redis types and commands, the underlying types in RS are enhanced to maintain more metadata to create the conflict-free data type experience.
-This section explains what you need to know about developing with CRDBs on Redis Enterprise Software.
+Even though types and commands in Active-Active databases look identical to standard Redis types and commands, the underlying types in RS are enhanced to maintain more metadata to create the conflict-free data type experience.
+This section explains what you need to know about developing with Active-Active databases on Redis Enterprise Software.

 ## Compatibility

-CRDBs act very much like a standard Redis database except a few
+Active-Active databases act very much like a standard Redis database except a few
 differences:

-- CRDBs in this version support all major Redis data types.
-See the list of types supported in CRDBs under the Data Types section.
+- Active-Active databases in this version support all major Redis data types.
+See the list of types supported in Active-Active databases under the Data Types section.
-- As conflict handling rules differ between data types, some commands have slightly different requirements in CRDBs vs standard Redis databases. (ex: String type)
+- As conflict handling rules differ between data types, some commands have slightly different requirements in Active-Active databases vs standard Redis databases. (ex: String type)

 ## Data Types

-Even though the data types and methods look identical in standard Redis and CRDBs, there are specific rules that govern the handling of conflicting concurrent writes to each type.
+Even though the data types and methods look identical in standard Redis and Active-Active databases, there are specific rules that govern the handling of conflicting concurrent writes to each type.

 From a developer's perspective, most supported datatypes work the same as standard Redis.
-However, a few methods also come with specific requirements in CRDBs.
+However, a few methods also come with specific requirements in Active-Active databases.

 Below is a table of the primary data types and their support levels, followed by descriptions: